African stonechat: Subspecies

+The subspecies S. t. sibilla, S. t. tsaratananae and S. t. ankaratrae have sometimes been considered as a separate species, the Madagascar stonechat.

 Description

 The males have a black head, a white half-collar, a black back, a white rump, and a black tail; the wings are black with a large white patch on the top side of the inner wing.
 The upper breast is usually dark orange-red, with a sharp or gradual transition to white or pale orange on the lower breast and belly depending on subspecies.
 In a few, black replaces the orange breast feathers in part or entirely.

 Females have brown rather than black above and on the head with an indistinct paler eyebrow line, chestnut-buff rather than orange below, and less white on the wings.
 Both sexes' plumage is somewhat duller and streakier outside the breeding season.

 Distribution and habitat

 It has a scattered distribution across much of sub-Saharan Africa, occurring locally as far north as Senegal and Ethiopia.
 Outlying populations are found the mountains of southwest Arabia and on Madagascar and Grande Comore.
 It is non-migratory, moving only locally if at all.
 As a result, it has developed much regional variation, being divided into 13 subspecies.